Drysdale Osteopathy • Osteopathy

 They consider each person as an individual.
 On your first visit the osteopath will spend time taking a detailed medical history, including information about your lifestyle and diet.

 Osteopaths use their hands to identify abnormalities in the structure and function of a body, and to assess areas of weakness, tenderness, restriction or strain.
 By this means, your osteopath will make a full diagnosis and discuss with you the most appropriate treatment plan, estimating the likely number of sessions needed to treat your condition effectively.

-Then the Osteopath will work with your body’s ability to heal itself.
+Then they will work with your body’s ability to heal itself.
 The Osteopath will usually start any treatment by releasing and relaxing muscles and stretching stiff joints, using gentle massage and rhythmic joint movements.
-The particular range of techniques your Osteopath uses will depend on your problem.
+The particular range of techniques that your Osteopath uses will depend on your problem.